-Figure 4
+Figure 2 Photocathode operation and amplification

 The voltage divider use four high voltage field effect transistors the fix the gain on the PMTs and protect them from high light levels, and will shut down the circuit in case of over current.
 The voltages between the first dynode and the anode can be changed proportionally with high voltages to compensate for variations between the photomultiplier tubes.